MicroWebStacks/markdown-rag-services/README.md

 # Markdown RAG Services
+Markdown Retrieval Augmented Generation Services.

 understand the structure of markdown and its elements (tables, diagrams,...) for search and retrieval augmented generation.

+Makrdown documents are parsed, the Abstract Syntax Tree is then used for rendering and for creating an intermediate document model that includes elements of types
+* meta data (from the md front matter and others e.g. path, level, order,...)
+* headings
+* tables
+* images
+* code blocks
+* paragraphs
+* links
+* references

+Those elements are the basis of a rich search using a schema and a smart LLM embeddings that allows the models to extract proper information from those elements.

 # Usage